Future Soldier

+Exhibition

 Future Soldier Exhibition is an international exhibition mainly focused on the question of individual components of the "Dismounted Soldier" project, on the results of research, new technologies and materials, concepts and opportunities for international cooperation in the implementation of the integrated system of the soldier of the future and for the securing of the interoperability of its individual components in wartime and peacetime operations.

 The last Future Soldier Exhibition took place in October 2012 in Prague.
-The event is organized under the aegis of the National Armaments Director within the Ministry of Defense of the Czech Republic.
+The event was organized under the aegis of the National Armaments Director within the Ministry of Defense of the Czech Republic.

-Cancellation

-In 2014 the Future soldier project was renamed by founder to Future Forces Exhibition and Conference and sold to the Future Forces Forum.